 The Ensemble Bayona, artist in residence at the Auditorio de Zaragoza between 2017 and 2019, explores different ways to interpret the music from the composers of the late 19th century up to the present day.
 It focuses on innovation and musical quality.
 The Ensemble Bayona believes in a musical philosophy free of limitations and prejudices.

 The Ensemble Bayona was awarded the Dwight and Ursula Mamlok Prize 2020 and will make their debut in the Konzerthaus Berlin in October 2021.
 The concert was recorded by Radio Deutschlandfunk.

 Music would not be the same without the influences of other art-forms like literature, painting, theatre and cinema.
 Ensemble Bayona believes in the strength of the interdisciplinary nature of music, a perspective that makes every single one of their projects stand out.
 They were honoured to receive the prize CREAR 2018 from the Youth College of Aragón in recognition of these innovative elements/ideas in their first concert in the Auditorium de Zaragoza.
-This ensemble has a flexible formation, which combines strings, winds and percussion according to the requirements of each programme.
+This ensemble has a flexible formation, which combines strings, winds, piano and percussion according to the requirements of each programme.
 Being Eros Jaca the artistic director, its members are distinguished performers of an international level who share the strong desire to rise above the traditional concept of the classical concert and create authentic communication between the performers and the audience.